UCSC-VLAA/Image-Pretraining-for-Video/README.md

 ## Pre-Training

-We have provided some widely-used 3D model pre-train weights that you can directly used for evaluation or finetuning.
+We have provided some widely-used 3D model pre-trained weights that you can directly use for evaluation or fine-tuning.

-For example, you can evaluate the CSN model on Imagenet by running:
+After downloading the pre-training weights, for example, you can evaluate the CSN model on Imagenet by running:

 ```shell
 bash scripts/csn/distributed_eval.sh [number of gpus]
 ```

 The pre-training scripts for listed models are located in [scripts](Image_Pre_Training/scripts).
 Before training the model on ImageNet, you should indicate some paths you would like to store the checkpoint `your data path` and `--output`.
-By defualt, we use [wandb](https://docs.wandb.ai/quickstart) to show the curve.
+By default, we use [wandb](https://docs.wandb.ai/quickstart) to show the curve.

 For example, pre-train a CSN model on Imagenet: